Homsi700/Lan-Stream/README.md

 **The video upload and streaming functionality will not work unless FFmpeg is installed on the server running the application.**

+### Performance Note

+Video transcoding is a very CPU-intensive process.
+The time it takes to process a video depends heavily on the video's length, resolution, and the processing power of the server.
+A slow or overheating CPU (e.g., due to a malfunctioning fan) can cause the process to take a very long time or fail entirely.

 ### Installation on Windows

 1.  **Download:** Go to the official FFmpeg download page: [https://ffmpeg.org/download.html#build-windows](https://ffmpeg.org/download.html#build-windows)